Bug Breaks Long-Press on Android 16 Lockscreen Shortcuts

 Google's Reaction

 There has been no official recording from Google regarding the single-tap activation bug.
-Long press was introduced purposely to ensure usability by minimizing accidental activations.
+The long press was introduced purposely to ensure usability by minimizing accidental activations.
 It served to conserve battery, reverting to single tap on this uses those benefits straight away.

 Google's history is one such that they actively involve themselves with the beta testers in the report of issues.
-There is a good expectation that this kind ofthe bug will ever appear again.
+There is a good expectation that this kind of bug will never appear again.

 The Final Thought